Can a pedestrian hit by a car get compensation? You’ll find out in a moment.

 Sterlings’ minor son was a pedestrian who was struck by a underinsured motorist.
 Ohio Casualty’s policy didn’t use a definition of “insured” that included a family member of the named insured.

 The court said that a business automobile insurance policy issued in Florida insuring exclusively business or commercial vehicles doesn’t have to use a definition of “insured” that would provide uninsured or underinsured motorist coverage to a family member of the owner of the insured commercial vehicle when the family member is struck as a pedestrian.

 Pedestrian Hit and Killed by Publix Truck Has Case Dismissed

 In the above, video I talk about why a Florida court dismissed a pedestrian’s case.
 A Publix truck hit him while he was crossing I-75 wearing dark clothing, at 3 a.m.
 Sadly, the pedestrian died from his injuries.

-Bicyclist Hit By Car in Miami Only Gets Payout for Past Medical Bills (No Money for Pain and Suffering)
+Bicyclist Hit By Car Does Not Get Payout for Pain and Suffering

 No case is a slam dunk.
 Not even if you’re riding a bike in the crosswalk and a car hits you.

 This is not my case.
 The bicyclist, Dowd, was riding his bicycle perpendicular, from left to right, to the motor vehicle operator, Fralin.
 Fralin claimed that after stopping for a red light, he did not see the bicyclist approach.

 Fralin said that there was no obstruction to his visibility to his left.
 The bicycle and the vehicle collided.
 Dowd was clearly injured from the collision.
 Rescue responded.